 These include hair loss, mood change, severe headaches associated with nausea, vomiting and vision changes may occur.
 If any of these symptoms occur, stop therapy and contact your doctor or dermatologist.

 People with a family history of high cholesterol or triglycerides are at risk of having these blood fats increase while on isotretinoin treatment.
 A repeat blood test is usually done after a month or so after starting isotretinoin therapy to recheck these tests.
-It’s a good idea to avoid alcohol while you’re taking oral isotretinoin.
+It’s a good idea to avoid excessive alcohol while you’re taking oral isotretinoin.

 If you are a woman of child-bearing age (when periods start) wanting to start a course of prescribed isotretinoin for acne treatment, you (and your family) need to understand the risks involved.